devdussey/Dusscord/README.md

    ```

 ### 4. Development Mode
+Global commands are cached by Discord and may not appear for up to an hour.
-For faster command testing in a specific server:
+For immediate command availability in specific guilds:
 1. Set `NODE_ENV=development` in your `.env`
-2. Add your test server's `GUILD_ID`
+2. Add your test server IDs to `GUILD_IDS` (comma-separated)
 3. Run `node deploy-commands.js`